 The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 4 Common Core Mathematics Test are indicated by the word "Post."
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2015 Grade 4 Common Core Mathematics Test are indicated by the word "Post."
 The instructional emphasis recommended in this chart is mirrored in the Grade 4 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 4 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 5 instruction.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2015 Grade 4 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 5 instruction.

-Cluster Emphasis Domain Cluster Standard

-Operations and Use the four operations 4.OA.1

-Algebraic with whole numbers to 4.OA.2 ✓

-Thinking solve problems.
-4.OA.3

-Generalize place value 4.NBT.1

-Number and understanding for multi-digit whole numbers.
-4.NBT.2

-Operations in 4.NBT.4

-Base Ten Use place value understanding 4.NBT.4 4 NBT 5 ✓

-and properties of operations to 1.1 (B1.5

-Major perform multi-digit arithmetic.
-4.NBT.6

-Clusters Extend understanding of fraction 4.NF.1

-equivalence and ordering.
-4.NF.2

-Number and Operations - Fractions Build fractions from unit fractions by applying and extending previous understandings of operations on whole numbers.
-4.NF.3 ✓

-4.NF.4 ✓

-Understand decimal notation for fractions, and compare 4.NF.5 P ost

-ost

-decimal fractions.
-4.NF.7 ✓ P ost

-Operations and Algebraic Thinking Gain familiarity with factors and multiples.
-4.OA.4

-Supporting measurements from a targer unit 4.MD.1 Po ost

-Clusters Measurement 4.MD.2 Po ost

-and Data 4.MD.3

-Represent and interpret data.
-4.MD.4

-Operations and Algebraic Thinking Generate and analyze patterns.
-4.OA.5

-Additional Measurement and Data Geometric measurement: understand concepts of angles and measure angles.
-4.MD.5

-4.MD.6

-Clusters 4.MD.7

-Draw and identify lines 4.G.1

-Geometry and angles, and classify shapes 4.G.2

-by properties of their lines and angles.
+Cluster Emphasis Domain Cluster Standard l Operations and Use the four operations 4.OA.1 Algebraic with whole numbers to 4.OA.2 \checkmark Thinking solve problems.
+4.OA.3 Generalize place value 4.NBT.1 understanding for multi-digit 4.NBT.2 Number and whole numbers.
+4.NBT.3 Operations in Base Ten Use place value understanding 4.NBT.4 Dase Tell and properties of operations to 4.NBT.5 \checkmark Major perform multi-digit arithmetic.
+4.NBT.6 Clusters Extend understanding of fraction 4.NF.1 equivalence and ordering.
+4.NF.2 Number and Build fractions from unit fractions by applying and extending previous 4.NF.3 ✓ Operations - Fractions extending previous understandings of operations on whole numbers.
+4.NF.4 ✓ Understand decimal notation 4.NF.5 Post for fractions, and compare 4.NF.6 \checkmark Post decimal fractions.
+4.NF.7 \checkmark Post Operations and Algebraic Thinking Gain familiarity with factors and multiples.
+4.OA.4 Supporting Solve problems involving 4.MD.1 Post Clusters Massaur measurements and conversion of 4.MD.2 Post Measurement and Data measurements from a larger unit 1051 and Data to a smaller unit.
+4.MD.3 Represent and interpret data.
+4.MD.4 Operations and Algebraic Thinking Generate and analyze patterns.
+4.0A.5 Additional Clusters Geometric measurement: 4.MD.5 Measurement and Data understand concepts of angles 4.MD.6 and measure angles.
+4.MD.7 Geometry Draw and identify lines 4.G.1 and angles, and classify shapes 4.G.2 by properties of their lines and angles.
 4.G.3